 - Could you use the trimmer to approximate a shave in a pinch?

 - How many attachments or beard guides does the trimmer come with, and are the attachments useful?

 - Are any interchangeable heads easy to swap out?

 - Can the blade produce a long, well-defined trimmed edge to a beard?

-- Is the blade width short enough to detail a moustache and under my lip?
+- Is the blade width short enough to detail a mustache and under the lip?